 Chugai conducts systematic environmental education and training.

-The Chugai Group believes that the findings and advice of internal environmental auditors with global knowledge and perspective can be useful in modifying and subsequently managing the use of our EMS, and we are focused on developing internal auditors with global-level capabilities.
+The Chugai Group believes that findings and problems identified by internal environmental auditors with global knowledge and perspective play an important role in supporting effective governance, and we are focused on developing internal auditors with global-level capabilities.

 (Millions of yen)